 - Remember not to disturb the penguins, keep quiet as you don’t want to spoil the experience for anyone that’s visiting.

 Do you want to know about my experience seeing penguins in Chile?
-Ask me any questions in the comments below
+Where else have you seen penguins?
+Ask me any questions in the comments below.

 Save me to your travel Pinterest boards for later